SuperMat: Construction of a linked annotated dataset from superconductors-related publications: Methods

 \item Material (tag: \texttt{<material>}) identifies the name of one or more materials.
 This label is used to collect the following types of information: \begin{itemize} \item Chemical formula indicating the material by its general or stochiometric formula (e.g. \texttt{LaFe\textsubscript{1-x}O\textsubscript{7}}, \texttt{WB\textsubscript{2}}), \item Compositional name (e.g. \texttt{magnesium diboride}) or abbreviations (e.g. \texttt{YBCO}), \item The material's shape (e.g. wire, powder, thin film) or form of material (e.g. single/poly crystal), \item Modification by a dopant (\texttt{Zn-doped}, \texttt{Si-doped}) or by percentage of doping (\texttt{2\%-doped}).
 We also considered qualitative expressions such as \textit{overdoped}, \textit{lightly doped}, and \textit{pure} as valid information, \item Substrate information (e.g. \texttt{grown on MgO(100) film}) when it was adjacent to the material name or formula, in the text, \item Additional information about the sample (e.g. \texttt{as-grown}, \texttt{untwinned}, \texttt{single-layer}) when it was adjacent to the material name or formula, in the text. \end{itemize}

 \item Superconducting critical temperature (tag: \texttt{<tc>}) identifies expressions related to the phenomenon of superconductivity.
 Any temperature mentioned in the text is not necessarily the \textit{T\textsubscript{c}}.
 Rather, it could refer to the temperature for other processes/events such as annealing/sintering temperature, specific measurements, and structural changes.
-This label identifies the presence or absence of superconductivity at a given temperature (\textit{showing/not showing superconductivity at this T\textsubscript{c}}).
+This label identifies the presence or absence of superconductivity at a given temperature.
 In addition, modifiers of this information (increasing/descreasing \textit{T\textsubscript{c}}) are also retained.

 \item Superconducting critical temperature value (tag: \texttt{<tcValue>}) represents the temperature at which the superconducting phenomenon occurs.
 It can be defined by different experimental criteria, such as the onset, mid-point of resistivity drop, or zero resistivity.
 This value also considers boundary conditions, such as the \textit{onset of superconductivity}, \textit{zero resistance}.